Graduate Orientation

 At Graduate Orientation (GradO) you'll discover resources and meet the people that will help you succeed at the University of Calgary.

 GradO is your introduction to life as a UCalgary graduate student - past graduate students have found it essential for starting their programs on the right foot.
-Join us for a day designed to support your transition into graduate school, whether you attend in person or virtually.
+Join us for a day designed to support your transition into graduate school.
 Take part in welcome sessions, explore helpful workshops, meet fellow graduate students and connect with the people and services here to support you.

 1-1:30 p.m.
 MT